 Between 1959 and 1979, it was the only grocery store owned and operated by a Black woman anywhere along Highway 61, the route known as “blue highway” that runs from New Orleans up through the Mississippi Delta and all the way to Minnesota.

-Margaret’s Grocery sold kerosene and hogshead cheese, toilet paper and other essentials of daily life.
-In pictures from the '60s and '70s, it’s just a regular-looking grocery store, though it did have a jukebox and a slot machine.
+Margaret’s Grocery sold kerosene, hogshead cheese, toilet paper, and other essentials of daily life.
+In pictures from the '60s and '70s, it’s just a regular-looking grocery store, though it did house a jukebox and a slot machine.

 In the late 1970s, Margaret’s first husband was shot and killed in the store during a robbery.
 About five years later, she met Preacher.

-“His promise to her was, ‘if you marry me, I promise to build you a castle to our love,’” Altman told Thrillist.
+“His promise to her was, ‘If you marry me, I promise to build you a castle to our love,’” Altman tells Thrillist.
 When they married, she got rid of the jukebox and slots, stopped selling beer, and Preacher got to building.

 Margaret's became a beacon of roadside folk art, a magnet for the curious and the faithful alike.
-The latter came for impassioned sermons delivered by Preacher inside a bus filled with dazzling mosaics.
-Others just stopped by to admire its pastel colors and unique signage and, like Altman, fell in love.
+The latter flocked to the property for impassioned sermons delivered by Preacher inside a bus filled with dazzling mosaics.
+Others stopped by to admire its pastel colors and unique signage and, like Altman, fell in love.

 Once again, Altman promised she would.

-In 2012, a thief wrapped a chain around the burglar bars and ripped out the entire front entrance with a truck, stealing the store’s meat counter.
+In 2012, a thief wrapped a chain around the shop's burglar bars and ripped out the entire front entrance with a truck, stealing the store’s meat counter.
 Altman spent three days and more than $1,000 to hermetically seal every conceivable entrance.
 Preacher died later that year, at age 96.
-The store has been closed ever since, gradually succumbing to decay.
+The store has been closed ever since, gradually succumbing to the elements.

 “It can never be opened up and functional again,” Altman said.
-“Maybe if it was maintained privately it could be, but to ... have it be ADA-compliant would be at least $1 million.”
+“Maybe if it was maintained privately it could be, but to [make it] ADA-compliant would be at least $1 million.”

 “That’s a viable option,” Altman said.
 A promise, after all, is a promise.

-By the time Preacher died, Altman had already reached out to the local arts commission and to Cool Springs Baptist Church (located right behind the grocery, where Margaret had been a member for over 60 years and had taught women to read before it was fashionable) to help save Margaret’s Grocery.
-In 2012 she formed the Mississippi Folk Art Foundation, which now owns the store.
+By the time Preacher died, Altman had reached out to the local arts commission and to neighboring Cool Springs Baptist Church, where Margaret had been a member for over 60 years and had taught women to read before it was fashionable.
+In 2012, Altman formed the Mississippi Folk Art Foundation, which now owns the store.

-Altman, who has no background in preservation work, has tarped the roof, fixed the concrete, and mowed the grass.
-Along with the bus, she has moved most of the Preacher’s treasures to storage, including signs like the iconic roof-mounted one reading “JEWS AND GENTILES COME ONE COME ALL.”
+Altman, who had no prior background in preservation work, has taken it upon herself to tarp the roof, fix the concrete, and mow the grass.
+Along with the bus, she moved most of Preacher’s treasures to storage, including signs like the roof-mounted greeting “JEWS AND GENTILES COME ONE COME ALL.”

-“They look fabulous,” Altman said.
+“They look fabulous,” Altman says.
 “The wood has stopped rotting.”

-Still, the site is vulnerable.
-Altman is currently looking into larger preservation grants and maintains a GoFundMe.
+Still, the site remains very vulnerable.
+Altman is currently looking into larger preservation grants and maintains a GoFundMe dedicated to the project.
 In 2011, the year before Preacher died, the city declared the last week of March “Preservation Week” in his honor.
-Altman would like to see that brought back.
+Altman would like to see that attention revived.

 "The city of Vicksburg is very supportive, the mayor’s very supportive.
-We’re gonna get this done one way or the other,” Altman said.
-"The place really needs to be saved -- for the state, and for the whole world.”
+We’re gonna get this done one way or the other,” Altman adds.
+"The place really needs to be saved—for the state, and for the whole world.”